stagehacks/stagehack-sACN/README.md

 # 🔌stagehack-sACN
 Simple library for sending and receiving sACN (E1.31) lighting data.
+It is not the full E1.31 protocol, but is good enough for most projects.
 The full ESTA ANSI E1.31 control protocol specification is published at

 This library supports
 * Multiple network interfaces
 * Multicast and Unicast
+* ETC Net3 (coming soon)

 ## Installation